grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 </div>

 k6 by default loads the response body of the request into memory.
 This causes much higher memory consumption, and often is completely unnecessary.
+If you need response body for some requests you can set [Params.responseType](https://k6.io/docs/javascript-api/k6-http/params-k6-http).

 ### --no-thresholds --no-summary

-If you are running a cloud test with local execution (`k6 run -o cloud`), you may want to disable the terminal summary and local threshold calculation because thresholds and summary will be displayed in the cloud.
+If you are running a local test and streaming results to the cloud (`k6 run -o cloud`), you may want to disable the terminal summary and local threshold calculation because thresholds and summary will be displayed in the cloud.
 This will save you some memory and CPU cycles.